aionnetwork/aion-docs/kernel/web3-access/_index.en.md

 ---
 title: Web3 Access
 chapter: true
+weight: 40
 ---

 # Web3 Access

-How to access Web3 through a web browser.
+It is possible to access the Aion kernel through a browser using either Web3.js or Ethers.js.